voberle/adventofcode/2021/README.md

 - Day 1 to 6 were nice, with experience they were simple enough but still interesting.
 I enjoyed making the code as short and nice as possible.
 I'm very happy with the result for days 5 and 6 in particular.
 - OEIS was handy in day 7.
 - Day 8 was the first complex one.
 It was a fun deduction game.
+- Day 9 and 11 had similarities as grids where elements change based on their neighbors.
+- Day 12 was finding all paths problem.
+I enjoyed applying correctly DFS there, and then optimizing it.
+- Day 13 was one of those where a pucture forms a code of ASCII letter.
+I used an external crate for doing OCR on those letters.

 ## Days